-- Requires August Connect (Con): Unfortunately, you need the August Connect for an extra $49 to really make this product work smartly.
+- Requires August Connect (Con): Unfortunately, you need the August Connect to really make this product work smartly.
 That plugs into the mains and adds control via WiFi or over the Internet.
 On the plus side, you do get low battery warnings ahead of time to replace the power cells.

 Possibly Applicable to Both Devices

 We’ve seen users reports that both devices may struggle to install on some types of doors and there can be fiddling around to integrate the smart lock, but theoretically, both should be easy enough to install and pair with your smartphone with no technical knowledge.

 Also, these automatic locks are both only guaranteed for one year, which doesn’t seem enough if the user is always coming and going.
 Some users report distressing sounds coming from the lock and burning smells, so your mileage may vary, but it could be down to an old or tight lock.